broncowdd/BoZoN/readme.md

 - Config: just change globals in the core.php file.
 - Upload a file: go to admin.php page, connect and then drop files in the dashed area... that's it !

-The share link is the file link in the admin's view.
+The share link is the file link in the admin's view or you can access it by the button link on the file.

+## Required
+Php 5 min

+## New in version 1.4
+- add: allow extension rename
+- add: create subfolders
+- add: share a folder
+- add: user index.php page can list a shared folder content with share links
+- add: allow subfolder navigation & upload
+- add: direct subfolder item number on folder icon
+- add: delete folders, sub folders and their content
+- add: a share link button (click to prompt and ctrl+c the link)
+- bugfix: glob fallback for php < 5.2
+- design: better icon placement on items
+- add: a fork help text

-# new in version 1.3 (actually still in beta testing):
+## new in version 1.3 (actually still in beta testing but working):
 - add: rename file is now possible
 - add: upload a file using a fallback fileselect form
 - add: get a local version of a distant file only with it's URL